 areas of expertise

-Terri J. Seligman is the co-chair of the Advertising, Marketing & Public Relations Group at Frankfurt Kurnit.
+Terri J. Seligman is Chair of the Advertising, Marketing & Public Relations Group at Frankfurt Kurnit.
 Ms. Seligman is a leader in the advertising law community.

-Ms. Seligman also drafts and negotiates contracts for advertising and marketing arrangements, including celebrity talent deals, sponsorship and co-promotion agreements, media agreements, and licensing agreements.
-She counsels on Internet issues and transactions, including social media, strategic affiliations, privacy protection, and regulation of advertising and marketing online.
+In addition to her counseling practice, Ms. Seligman also drafts and negotiates contracts for advertising and marketing arrangements, including celebrity talent deals, sponsorship and co-promotion agreements, media agreements, and licensing agreements.

-Ms. Seligman clerked for the late Hon.
+Ms. Seligman is a graduate of New York University School of Law (JD, 1985), and Wesleyan University (BA, with honors, 1982).
+She clerked for the late Hon.
 Morey L. Sear, former Chief Judge of the United States District Court for the Eastern District of Louisiana.
-Ms. Seligman is on the Board of Trustees of The Brearley School and is also a Fellow of the American Bar Foundation.
-She is a past recipient of the Cornerstone Award from Lawyers Alliance for New York -- the leading provider of legal services for nonprofit organizations improving the quality of life in New York City neighborhoods.
+Ms. Seligman is on the Board of Trustees of The Brearley School and is also a Life Fellow of the American Bar Foundation.
+She is a past recipient of the Cornerstone Award from Lawyers Alliance for New York, the leading provider of legal services for nonprofit organizations improving the quality of life in New York City neighborhoods.
 Ms. Seligman is admitted to practice in New York and California.

 awards & recognition